Sustainable Landscape Design Business: Ive Haugeland’s Journey

 Running a sustainable landscape design business takes more than creativity.
 It requires courage, resilience, and the ability to stay grounded in your values.
-On this episode of What It Takes, we sit down with Ive Haugeland, the founder and principal of Shades of Green Landscape Architecture, to explore what it really takes to build a business rooted in sustainability and design excellence.
+On this episode of What It Takes: Business Owners Tell All, we sit down with Ive Haugeland, founder and principal of Shades of Green Landscape Architecture, to explore how she built her practice from the ground up after moving from Norway to California.

 Her story is one of transformation—geographically, creatively, and professionally.
-If you’ve ever wondered how someone takes a personal vision and turns it into a thriving business, this episode is for you.
+If you’ve ever wondered how someone takes a personal vision and turns it into a thriving business, this episode will inspire you.

-Ive began her design career in Norway, where she worked on projects that required sensitive, environmentally responsible solutions.
+Ive began her design career in Norway, working on projects that required sensitive, environmentally responsible solutions.
 These experiences gave her a strong foundation in understanding the natural world and how to design within it.
-As a result, her design philosophy was deeply influenced by nature and Scandinavian simplicity.
+As a result, her design philosophy is deeply rooted in both nature and Scandinavian simplicity.

 However, her journey didn’t stop there.
-After relocating to California in 2000, she was inspired to launch her own firm.
-In 2004, Shades of Green Landscape Architecture was born.
+After relocating to California in 2000, she was inspired to launch Shades of Green Landscape Architecture in 2004.

 🗣️ “I didn’t start a business because I wanted to run a business.
 I started it because I wanted to create something meaningful.”

-💼 Building a Sustainable Landscape Design Business with Purpose
+💼 Growing a Sustainable Landscape Design Business with Purpose

-While many firms focus on trends, Shades of Green focuses on long-term impact.
-In addition, the firm blends aesthetics with responsibility by using sustainable materials and natural integration.
+While many firms chase trends, Shades of Green focuses on long-term sustainability.
+In addition, her team designs landscapes that integrate seamlessly with their surroundings.

 🗣️ “Sustainability isn’t a feature—it’s a mindset.
 Every project we take on considers how we can work with nature, not against it.”

-Transitioning from designer to business owner presented challenges.
-Although Ive was confident in her creative work, running a company required her to develop new skills in leadership and management.
+Transitioning from designer to business owner required a shift in mindset.
+Although Ive was confident in her creative vision, running a company meant developing leadership, delegation, and strategic planning skills.

 🗣️ “The hardest part of running a business isn’t finding work—it’s learning how to trust yourself as a leader.”

-🔑 What It Takes to Succeed in Sustainable Landscape Architecture
+🔑 What It Takes to Succeed in Landscape Design

-At What It Takes, we always ask our guests the same closing question:
+At What It Takes, we always close with one question:

 What does it take to be a successful business owner?